HPInc/Azure_Deployments/terraform-deployments/docs/README-azure-single-deployment.md

 ### Troubleshooting
 - If the console is not changing, try pressing Enter to unfreeze it.
-- If the script fails you can try rerunning the deployment again using ```terraform apply```.
+- If the script fails you can try rerunning the deployment again using ```terraform apply | tee -a installer.log```.
 - If CentOS workstations don't show up on CAM wait 5 minutes and refresh the page.
-If it still doesn't show up, try using ```terraform apply``` and check again after the completion of the script.
+If it still doesn't show up, try using ```terraform apply | tee -a installer.log``` and check again after the completion of the script.
 - If you are trying to run a fresh deployment and have been running into errors, you may need to delete ```terraform.tfstate``` and ```terraform.tfstate.backup```. .tfstate files store the state of your current infrastructure and configuration.